backstage/backstage/.changeset/stale-lions-bow.md

 '@backstage/plugin-explore-backend': patch
 ---

-Added support for new backend system (explore)
+Added support for new backend system